weaveworks-experiments/docker-plugin/README.md

 Containers will only be registered with WeaveDNS if the plugin is running when they are started (and removes names when containers stop), since the driver plugin listens to the Docker event stream to see containers come and go.
-Endpoints ("services") added after the fact won't trigger a DNS registration.
+Endpoints added after the fact won't trigger a DNS registration.

 ## Building